I need human help to enter verification code (office hours only)

 PARENT Participation AND INVOLVEMENT

-• Connecting with the group and establishing a mode of class communication: WhatsApp, Email List, etc.
+• Connecting with the group via established modes of class communication: WhatsApp, Email List, etc.

-• Help to schedule the four Class Havurah activities for the year.
+• Help to schedule four Class/Youth activities for the year working with other Room parents

 • 1 Shabbat Dinner: This can be at Shir Hadash or in someone’s backyard, picnic or potluck - make it easy and enjoy each other’s company!